MicrosoftDocs/query-docs/query-languages/m/standard-numeric-format-strings.md

 1. Select the locale you want to use.

 Other versions of Power Query work similarly.
 In general, within Power Query you select **Options**, which opens the **Options** dialog.
 Then select **Regional Settings** and select the locale you want to use.

+> [!NOTE]
+> The current default culture is different than the invariant culture.
+To use the current default culture, no culture setting is required in your Power Query M code.
+To use the invariant culture, you use `Culture = ""` in the functions that support culture.

 ### Integral and floating-point numeric types